LeTie123/Elist_analysis/README.md

-# Project overview
+# Project Background
-In this project, I analyzed a sample dataset containing more than 100,000 orders since 2019 til 2024.
-I investigated trends in sales, orders, products, and the effectiveness of the company's loyalty program to provide insight that could improve the companies performance.
-I utilized various functions within Excel including conditional formatting, aggregation functions, and Pivot Tables to clean and analyze the data and provide insight to management.
+Elist Electronics is a global e-commerce company that sells popular electronics worldwide via its website and apps.
+The company has a significant amount of data such as their yearly revenue and sales, products sold, and marketing tools.
+With over 100,000 records from 2019 to 2024 within the dataset, analytical tools such privot tables and conditional formatting from Excel and queries written in SQL will be used to meticulously clean and dissect the hidden insights within the data.

+The projects will focus on the following areas:
+* Sales Trend: Focus on sales pattern through out the years
+* Product Performance: Focus on which products performing well and which that are underperforming in popularity
+* Loyalty Program: Focus on whether the loyalty program is worth keeping for customer retention and sales
+* Refund Rates: Focus on which apple products have the highest refund rate

 ## Data
-The database structure as seen below consists of four tables: orders, customers, geo_lookup, and order_status, with a roughly 100,000 transactional records
+The database structure as seen below consists of four tables: orders, customers, geo_lookup, and order_status.

 ![image](https://github.com/LeTie123/Elist_analysis/assets/147008583/07d94637-b9ff-48d6-9073-2bebe65de23e)